Tamas-Gavlider/WanderRoads/README.md

   - Profile Link
 - Comment Create Form - This component allows users to create and submit new comments on a post.
 - Comment Edit Form - This component allows users to edit the content of their comments.
 - Map - The component displays an interactive world map where users can view the number of posts made from different countries.
-The map is created using react-simple-maps and allows zooming and panning.
+The map is created using react-simple-maps.
 The map is based on the world’s geography, fetched from an external URL (world-atlas data).
 - Post - The component is responsible for displaying individual posts on the platform.
 - Post Create Form - The component is used to create a new post with a title, content, image, and country.
 - Post Edit Form - This component allows users to edit an existing post.